TEWL (Transepidermal Water Loss) in Cats

 At home, elevated barrier water loss rarely announces itself as obvious dryness.
 Instead, owners may notice a cat that grooms longer after naps, licks the same strip of belly nightly, or seems touchy about being brushed.
 These are early comfort signals that can show up before redness or scabs.
 Thinking in terms of tewl cats skin barrier helps connect those small routines to a physical change that can be addressed.

-Cats can lose skin moisture without looking flaky because their coat and grooming behavior mask early changes.
-The outer layer of skin normally acts like a tight “seal,” but when that seal loosens, water escapes and the surface becomes easier to irritate.
-In cats with allergic dermatitis, studies comparing healthy cats to affected cats found differences in TEWL and hydration, supporting that feline skin moisture loss can be part of an allergy picture rather than simple “dry skin” (Szczepanik, 2019).
+Cats can lose skin moisture without looking flaky, because their coat and grooming behavior mask the early changes.
+The outer skin normally works like a tight seal; when that seal loosens, water escapes and the surface becomes easier to irritate.
+In cats with allergic dermatitis, studies comparing healthy and affected cats found differences in TEWL and hydration, so feline skin moisture loss can be part of an allergy picture, not just 'dry skin' (Szczepanik, 2019).

-In a household, this can look like a coat that loses shine, develops static, or mats more easily even with the same grooming tools.
-Some owners notice more hair on bedding, but not true shedding season.
-Others notice the cat “polishes” one area until it feels prickly from broken hairs.
-These are the kinds of subtle changes that make TEWL (Transepidermal Water Loss) in Cats relevant even when the skin is not visibly scaly.
+In the home, this looks like a coat that loses shine, picks up static, or mats more easily with the same tools.
+Some owners see more hair on bedding outside shedding season; others notice the cat 'polishes' one area until it feels prickly from broken hairs.
+These subtle changes are why barrier water loss matters even when the skin is not visibly scaly.

 Why TEWL Rises: Barrier “Leaks,” Not Just Dry Air